HuySpring883/Digital-PID-Controller/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
-Implementation of digital PID controllers of both basic and anti-windup to control the position of a DC motor using concurrent programming with Pthreads.
+TODO

+## Notes
+- controlling DC moter
+- process of sampling; converting continuous-time signal into a sequence of numbers.
+- process of data reconstruction; converting a sequence of numbers into a continuous-time signal.
+- micro-controller board is used to perform processes; D/A converters, optical encoder
+- optical encoder used to handle digital outputs of a integer counter; produces angular position of motor's load shaft

+## DLaB Library Functions
+- library of C functions used to simplify simulation and implementation of digital controlers
+- functions had 2 modes 1.
+Simulation 2.
+Hardware
+- Software to hardware testing requires no code modification

+### Initialize()
+- Defines sampling frequency
+- Simulation mode: determines appropriate mathematical model for simulating behaviour of the motor module
+- Must be called before other DLaB functions

 ## Features
 List the main features of your project.
 This could include:
-- Digital PID control
+- Digital PID control design using Ultimate Sensitivity Method
-- Anti-windup mechanism
+- Simulation functions used for testing
 - Concurrent programming with Pthreads
-- Real-time control of a DC motor
+- Real-time control of a physical DC motor hardware

 ## Installation
 Provide step-by-step instructions on how to set up and install your project.
 Include any prerequisites and dependencies.
 For example: